iljabek/vme64x-core/doc/vme64x_core-ug.md

 ## VME64x Core Instantiation

 There are two top-level entities:
 * The `xvme64x_core` that is the main top-level entity.
 It uses records for the `g_DECODER` generic, VME and WB buses in order to simplify the connections.

 * The `vme64x_core` that is a wrapper of `xvme64x_core` which allows interfacing with verilog code.

 ### Generics

 Generic `g_CLOCK_PERIOD` defines the clock priod in ns.
-This generic must be set by user and is used for synchronization of the VME DS signal.
+This generic must be set by the user and is used for synchronization of the VME DS signal.

-Generic `g_DECODE_AM` enables/disables AM field of ADER when decoding address.
+Generic `g_DECODE_AM` enables/disables the AM field of ADER when decoding address.
 When it is set to false, behavior of this core is consistent with its previous versions.
 In particlular, when false, the AM field of ADER is not used when decoding address, so the core will recognize any access allowed by the corresponding AMCAP.
+New designs should set this generic to true.

 Generic `g_USER_CSR_EXT` enables/disables user-defined CSR.
 The
 interface with the user CSR is a very simple synchronous SRAM (signals `user_csr_addr_o`, `user_csr_data_i`, `user_csr_data_o` and `user_csr_we_o`).
 In addition, if user-defined CSR is enabled, the input port `irq_level_i` and `irq_vector_i` are used by the interrupt controller to define the irq level and vector (otherwise they are read from the default user CSR registers).

 The other generics define values in the CSR.
-The package `vme64x_pkg` defines default constants for these values, see VME64x specification for details about these values:
+The package `vme64x_pkg` defines default constants for these values, see the VME64x specification for details about these values:

 * `g_MANUFACTURER_ID` provides the manufacturer ID,